kernelmachine/kernelmachine.github.io/_pages/main.md

 ## Announcements

+* Two papers ("DEMix" and "Time Waits for No One!") accepted to NAACL 2022!
 * In April, I'll be giving a guest lecture in the **Data Processing + Values** course at UW on our [quality filtering](https://arxiv.org/abs/2201.10474) paper.
 * Our new preprint, ["Whose Language Counts As High Quality?"](https://arxiv.org/abs/2201.10474), just dropped!
 * I'll be giving a talk at IBM Research Zurich in early March.